M4tt1-Coder/Amazon-Price-Tracker/README.md

 #### Merge a branch into another

-To have your personal up-to-date with the `main`-branch you need to merge it into your own!
+To have your personal branch up-to-date with the `main`-branch you need to merge it into your own!

 First switch to the `main`-branch:
 ```bash